Customer satisfaction (CSat) scores can be great indicator of overall performance, but how can they be used to benefit the contact centre?

 While other business priorities like compliance also need to be included, if you can correlate quality scores and CSat, you will be scoring advisors “through the eyes of the customer”.

 To check how effective you have been in doing so, plot individual post-contact satisfaction scores against the quality score from the same call onto a graph.
 If you can find a line of best fit, for when your quality scores increase so do your CSat scores, the two are well aligned.
 This is a technique called regression analysis.

 Regression analysis is a technique that is used by the DAS contact centre in Caerphilly.
 To find out more, read our article: 15 Things You Can Learn from the DAS Contact Centre

-While most contact centres will consider CSat to be a very important contact centre metric, it’s difficult to attain any actionable insight from an overall percentage, which can be used to improve operations.
+While most contact centres will consider CSat to be a very important contact centre metric, it’s difficult to attain any actionable insight from an overall percentage.

 However, if you can identify the key drivers of CSat and score them individually on their importance to the customer and how you are currently performing in this area, you can highlight key opportunities to improve your service.